 3. By conducting the meetings without reaching the venue

 This is possible due to CVE.
 Members of the meeting can do it by sitting at home.
-Just they have to be on formal dress to represent themselves.
-So, one can see the virtual 3D object of each member at different location together at the venue.
+Just they have to be on the formal dress to represent themselves.
+So, one can see the virtual 3D object of each member at different locations together at the venue.

-Main benefit is that one can save the cost to travel.
-Also, one can save extra time required to travel.
-Therefore meeting becomes more efficient.
+The main benefit is that one can save the cost to travel.
+Also, one can save the extra time required to travel.
+Therefore the meeting becomes more efficient.

 4. By making the education more realistic

 VR does this by throwing away the work of reading.
-VR directly shows the situations and phenomena.
-Also, being a reality, learners also can also experience the knowledge.
-Hence, experience makes the learners to remember things permanently.
+VR directly shows situations and phenomena.
+Also, being a reality, learners also can also experience knowledge.
+Hence, experience makes the learners remember things permanently.

 VR can be more beneficial in learning science.
 For example, physics, chemistry, biology, etc.

-In Physics, VR can help to show frictions, inertia, center of gravity, etc. So, student can experience how the position of things are affected due to this.
+In Physics, VR can help to show frictions, inertia, the center of gravity, etc. So, the student can experience how the position of things is affected due to this.